stackdev05/ai-song-generator/README.md

 1. User generates a song using the AI APIs
 2. User initiates purchase via checkout endpoint
 3. Stripe handles payment processing securely
+4. **Direct redirect** to song page with automatic purchase verification
-4. Purchase status is tracked and stored
+5. Purchase status is tracked and stored
-5. User gains access to full song features
+6. User gains access to full song features

+**Note**: The payment flow has been optimized for better performance and reliability in production environments.

 ## Testing